In Sixty Cancer Action

 4) delivering information where, when and how people want it.

-We ensure that the communication is clear by:
+We ensured that the communication was clear by:

 3) using plain language, augmented with photography, graphic